WGBH/AAPB2/app/views/override/legal/tou.md

 ## K. Rogue Programming and Viruses

-WGBH is not responsible for any computer virus, trojan horse, time bomb, worm, or any other rogue programming (“Rogue Programming”) that may be contained in any of the Content (including User Generated Content), material or software contained on the Site.
+WGBH is not responsible for any computer virus, trojan horse, time bomb, worm, or any other rogue programming ("Rogue Programming") that may be contained in any of the Content (including User Generated Content), material or software contained on the Site.
 WGBH has no obligation to detect the presence of any Rogue Programming.
 Any downloading of software or other materials or any other